 - F. An exhibit illustrating the skills learned such as: simple seams, seam finishes, topstitching, darts, facing/interfacing, hems, fasteners, etc. Exhibits must use firmly woven, medium-weight cotton or at least 50-percent cotton-blend fabric.
-Exhibit should be a simple pattern with no more than five pattern pieces without set-in sleeves, zippers, collars, or buttonholes. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.
+Exhibit should be a simple pattern without set-in sleeves, zippers, collars, or buttonholes. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.